This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about anxiety?

-Anxiety is a condition that causes your child to feel worry or fear.
-Anxiety may begin gradually and can become a long-term condition if it is not managed or treated.
+Anxiety is a condition that causes your child to feel extremely worried or nervous.
+The feelings are so strong that they can cause problems with your child's daily activities or sleep.
+Anxiety may be triggered by something your child fears, or it may happen without a cause.
+Anxiety can become a long-term condition if it is not managed or treated.

 What increases my child's risk for anxiety?